 - This event is free for children ages 5 to 13; participants must be supervised by a parent or guardian.

-- Participants may bring their own equipment, or purchase from the District for $30.
+- Participants may bring their own equipment.
 A neodymium magnet with an eyebolt, at least 20 to 30 ft of paracord and cut resistant gloves are recommended.